0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    allocating storage or providing an implementation**.
 2. It **merely states** that a function, class, struct or variable **exists** without concerning itself with a definition.
+3. All definitions are declarations in C++.
+4. Conversely, not all declarations are definitions.
+Declarations that aren’t definitions are called pure declarations.

 #### Forward Declarations